makrai/notes/busso16-it-VerbNet-construction-based.md

   of the typological database ValPal (Hartmann+ 2013)
   * part of the Leipzig Valency Classes Project, which aims to follow up the works by Levin (1993) for English and by Apresjan (1967) for Russian;
-* We did not include, at least in this first phase, a formal description of the event and of its temporal structure (which is instead present in VerbNet’s semantic description)
+* We did not includ, a formal description of the event and of its temporal structure (which is instead present in VerbNet’s semantic description)
+  * at least in this first phase of the proj

 ## 3.2.
 Class Description and Structure